VegaDeftwing/OpGuidesHugoSrc/content/Music/effects.md

 Vibrato as an effect requires pitch shifting, which I suppose actually makes it akin to FM synthesis as in Chapter 2, regardless, it's as simple as applying a, typically subtle, pitch 'wobble' into the sound.
 On a guitar this may be done with a pedal but more simply just by bending the string back and forth with the fingers quickly or using a whammy bar.
 In eurorack or VCV you can just use the fm input and hook up an LFO

+If your signal doesn't have a way to directly modulate the frequency, it may be done by varying the time a signal takes to get though a delay line, simulating a doppler effect - see [Time-Varying Delay Effects](https://www.dsprelated.com/freebooks/pasp/Time_Varying_Delay_Effects.html) on DSPRelated.com for more about how this works.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/JWWZK8KFp8I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Delay